electricherd/audiobookfinder/README.md

 ### Changes
+* github action, (it's a good idea but too many marketplace) as CI brought up, the app for android is downloadable and fast :grin:
 * since marrying [flutterust](https://github.com/shekohex/flutterust) and old adbflib, package name now is adbflib, the library is now adbfbinlib (yes, but for now)
 * added and fixed first shot mobile app mdns feature ... it just works :open_mouth: :blush:
 * produced apk can even be design tested in android studio